 Saurabh Goel

-He is the Founder and CEO of Training and Counselling Company ‘Brain Soul & You’.
+He is the Founder and CEO of the Training and Counselling Company ‘Brain Soul & You’.
 He is an NLP Wellness Coach, Life Coach, Brain analyst, and Trainer for Education, Corporate, and Entrepreneurship.
-For more than 5 years, he delivered presentations on entrepreneurship, mind programming, and motivation.
+For more than 7 years, he delivered presentations on entrepreneurship, mind programming, and motivation.
 He did his B.tech in IT and later choose to be a successful psychologist.
 He is helping people in various ways through his counseling and training sessions.